AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

       => ("-gnatf", "gnatv")

 The first string argument is the string to be split.
 The second argument is the separator.
-Each occurence of the separator in the first argument is a place where it is split.
-If the first argument is an empty string or contains only occurences of the separator, then the result is an empty string list.
+Each occurrence of the separator in the first argument is a place where it is split.
+If the first argument is an empty string or contains only occurrences of the separator, then the result is an empty string list.
-If the argument does not contains any occurence of the separator, then the result is a list with only one string: the first argument.
+If the argument does not contains any occurrence of the separator, then the result is a list with only one string: the first argument.
 Empty strings are not included in the result.